gmac/graphql-stitching-ruby/README.md

 ![Merging Types](./docs/images/merging.png)

-To facilitate this merging of types, stitching needs to know how to cross-reference and fetch each version of a type from its source location.
+To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location.
 This is done using the `@boundary` directive:

 ```graphql
 directive @boundary(key: String!) repeatable on FIELD_DEFINITION
 ```

-The boundary directive is applied to root queries where a boundary type may be accessed in each service, and a `key` argument specifies a field needed from other services to be used as a query argument.
+The boundary directive is applied to root queries where a boundary type may be accessed in each location, and a `key` argument specifies a field needed from other services to be used as a query argument.

 ```ruby
 products_schema = <<~GRAPHQL
   directive @boundary(key: String!) repeatable on FIELD_DEFINITION

   type Product {
     id: ID!
     name: String!
   }

   type Query {
     product(id: ID!): Product @boundary(key: "id")
   }